ashwinvis/ashwinvis.github.io/content/2021-05-16-ternary-operator-in-python.md

 }
 ```

-An advantage is the syntax is a more condensed, but on the downside, one needs
+An advantage is that the syntax is more condensed; but as the downside, one
-to remember which side of the colon `:` is the value when the condition is
+needs to remember which side of the colon `:` assumes the value when the
-`True` and _vice versa_.
+condition is `True` and _vice versa_.

 ## C-style ternary operators using logical operators